wentao0420/quantumcomputer/README.md

 ### Why do we choose this library?

-The library defines various quantam gates that can be important in building blocks for many quantum algorithms:
+The library defines various quantum gates that can be important in building blocks for many quantum algorithms:

 - Identity (It is often used as a placeholder in quantum circuits to maintain the proper number of qubits)
 - Hadamard (It is often used to prepare qubits for quantum algorithms and is an important building block for many quantum algorithms)